 To work as an occupational therapy assistant in Illinois, graduates of these programs must be certified.
 Upon graduation for an accredited program, candidates may sit for the Occupational Therapy Assistant national examination administered by the National Board for Certification in Occupational Therapy (NBCOT).
 Successful completion of the exam results in the candidate being credentialed as a Certified Occupational Therapy Assistant (COTA).

 Source: Integrated Postsecondary Education Data System (IPEDS) 2016-17, National Center for Education Statistics, http://nces.ed.gov/ipeds/

 The map below shows job statistics for the career type by metro area, for Illinois.
 A table below the map shows job popularity and salaries across the state.

-Listed below are metro areas ranked by the popularity of jobs for Occupational Therapist Assistants relative to the population of the city, as of 2008.
+Listed below are metro areas ranked by the popularity of jobs for Occupational Therapist Assistants relative to the population of the city.
 Salary data was obtained from the U.S. Bureau of Labor Statistics.

 2016 Occupational Employment Statistics and 2016-26 Employment Projections, Bureau of Labor Statistics, BLS.gov; O*NET® 22.1 Database, O*NET OnLine, National Center for O*NET Development, Employment & Training Administration, U.S. Department of Labor, onetonline.org

 Annual Median Salary